muneebullashariff/PeakRDL-svh/examples/input_files/readme.txt

-Add the required inut files in this folder
+Add the required input files in this folder